 They work with employers throughout England and Wales to recruit and train new and existing staff to the high standard that is needed to succeed in the industry.

-Haddon Training are also proud to hold an Ofsted Outstanding grade, recognising their teaching, learning and assessment.
+Haddon Training are also proud to hold an Ofsted 'Good' grade, recognising their teaching, learning and assessment.